 Anna Maria Island, our beloved slice of paradise, is a dream destination on the Gulf Coast of Florida known for its clear waters, white sand beaches, and ample opportunities to find and collect gorgeous seashells.
 With mile after mile of sandy shoreline, it should come as no surprise that shelling is a favorite pastime among locals.

-A seriously underrated way to spend time on the beach, shelling involves simply strolling the shores and keeping your eyes peeled for unique and beautiful shells (or sea glass or even shark teeth!).
+A seriously underrated way to spend time on the beach, shelling simply involves strolling the shore and keeping your eyes peeled for unique and beautiful shells (or sea glass, or even shark teeth!).
 Shelling is fun for the whole family and offers a chance to get up close and personal with the natural beauty of the Gulf Coast.

 Coquina Beach